-These General Terms and Conditions of Business, Payment and Delivery shall apply to all business relations with entrepreneurs (§ 14 BGB), legal entities under public law or special funds under public law.
-Corresponding orders shall be executed exclusively on the basis of the following terms and conditions; other terms and conditions shall not become part of the contract, even if we do not expressly object to them. § 305b BGB remains unaffected.
+These General Terms and Conditions of Business, Payment and Delivery apply to all business relationships with entrepreneurs (§ 14 BGB), legal entities under public law or special funds under public law.
+Corresponding orders shall be executed exclusively on the basis of the following terms and conditions; other terms and conditions shall not become part of the contract, even if we do not expressly object to them. § Section 305b BGB remains unaffected.

 - The prices stated in the offer or the price list shall apply subject to the proviso that the order data on which the offer was based remain unchanged.

 In the case of orders with delivery to third parties, the Purchaser shall be deemed to be the Client, unless otherwise expressly agreed.
 The contractor's prices do not include value added tax.
 The contractor's prices are ex works.
 They do not include packaging, freight, postage, insurance and other shipping costs.

 - Subsequent changes at the instigation of the client will be charged to the client.
 Subsequent changes include, for example, a new, modified data delivery, text changes or colour changes/adjustments.

 - Sketches, drafts, sample typesetting, proofs, changes to supplied/transferred data and similar preliminary work initiated by the client will be charged.

 - Payment shall be made immediately upon receipt of the invoice without any deduction.
 Any discount agreement does not apply to freight, postage, insurance or other shipping costs.
 The invoice shall be issued under the date of delivery, partial delivery or readiness for delivery (debt to be discharged at the place of performance, default of acceptance).

 - In the event of extraordinary advance performance, reasonable advance payment may be demanded.

 - The Client may only offset or exercise a right of retention against an undisputed or legally established claim.
 This shall not apply to any claims of the Client directed towards completion or defect removal costs.